-The objective of the project is to increase transparency on the topic of digital trade restrictions via the creation of (1) a dataset of digital trade restrictions and (2) an index on digital trade integration.
-The aim is to set out a methodology based on international best practices on how to regulate digital trade.
-In order to do so, the project will leverage on the cross-disciplinary exchange between the CIVICA partners.
+The Digital Trade Integration (DTI) project aims to increase transparency on digital trade restrictions.
+We are constructing a dataset of digital trade restrictions and an index on digital trade integration, which will be released in the coming months.
+Our methodology is based on international best practices on how to regulate digital trade, leverage the cross-disciplinary exchange between the CIVICA partners.